fastruby/heroku-buildpack-ruby-gemfile-next/README.md

            Procfile declares types -> (none)
            Default types for Ruby  -> console, rake

-The buildpack will detect your app as Ruby if it has a `Gemfile.enxt` and `Gemfile.next.lock` files in the root directory.
+The buildpack will detect your app as Ruby if it has a `Gemfile.next` and `Gemfile.next.lock` files in the root directory.
 It will then proceed to run `bundle install` after setting up the appropriate environment for [ruby](http://ruby-lang.org) and [Bundler](https://bundler.io).

 ## Documentation